NandithaSurisetti/RAG-powered-Multi-agent-chatbot/README.md

 # RAG-Powered Multi-Agent Q&A Assistant

-This project implements a Retrieval-Augmented Generation (RAG) powered multi-agent system for answering user queries.
-The system combines tools like Wikipedia search, LangSmith documentation retriever, and a calculator to provide accurate and contextually relevant responses.
-It is built using LangChain and deployed using Streamlit for an interactive web interface.
+This project is a **RAG-Powered (Retrieval-Augmented Generation)** multi-agent Q&A Assistant that uses OpenAI's GPT-3.5 and integrates various tools to provide accurate and context-aware answers to user queries.

+The application is built using the LangChain framework and deployed using Streamlit, providing users with a simple and interactive interface to ask questions and retrieve information from external sources such as LangSmith documentation and Wikipedia.

 ---

 ## Features

-1. **Multi-Agent Tool Orchestration**:
+1. **Wikipedia Integration**:
+   - Queries Wikipedia to fetch concise and accurate information.
+   - Uses LangChain's `WikipediaQueryRun` tool.

+2. **LangSmith Documentation Search**:
+   - Leverages FAISS for retrieval-augmented search over LangSmith documentation.
+   - Allows users to ask detailed and specific questions about LangSmith.

+3. **OpenAI GPT-3.5**:
+   - Utilizes GPT-3.5 (via the `gpt-3.5-turbo-0125` model) as the primary language model.
+   - Provides high-quality natural language responses.

+4. **Dynamic Toolset**:
-   - Combines multiple tools (Wikipedia search, LangSmith documentation retriever, and a Calculator).
+   - Combines multiple tools for query resolution.
-   - Automatically selects the appropriate tool based on the query context.
+   - Automatically selects the appropriate tool based on the query content.

-2. **Retrieval-Augmented Generation**:
-   - Retrieves relevant documents from LangSmith documentation using a vector database.
-   - Uses Wikipedia for additional external knowledge retrieval.
-   - Performs mathematical calculations using a Python AST-based REPL tool.

-3. **LLM Integration**:
-   - Leverages OpenAI's GPT-3.5-turbo for natural language understanding and answer generation.
-   - Framework orchestrates tool usage with LangChain.

-4. **Interactive Web Interface**:
-   - Provides a Streamlit-based interface for user queries.
-   - Displays the final answer, the tool used, and any retrieved documents (if applicable).
+5. **Streamlit Interface**:
+   - Simple and user-friendly web interface.
+   - API key encrypted input field for secure usage.

 ---

+## How It Works

+1. **User Input**:
+   - The user enters their OpenAI API key and a query through the Streamlit interface.

+2. **Tool Selection**:
+   - The application dynamically selects the appropriate tool based on the query:
+     - Wikipedia for general knowledge queries.
+     - LangSmith-specific retriever for LangSmith-related questions.

+3. **Response Generation**:
+   - Uses the relevant tool to retrieve data and process the query.
+   - Generates a natural language response via GPT-3.5.

+4. **Output Display**:
+   - Displays the final answer along with details about the tool used.
+   - For LangSmith-related queries, retrieved documents are also shown.

+---

-## Setup Instructions
+## Installation

 ### Prerequisites
 - Python 3.8 or higher
 - OpenAI API Key

-### Installation
+### Steps

 1. **Clone the Repository**:
    ```bash